The Data & Insights Hub

 One place for everything

-I designed a single dashboard that brought all performance data together for the first time.
+I designed a single, customizable dashboard that brought all performance data together for the first time.
 A fixed layout would have forced a compromise: too bare for hoteliers who needed granular visibility, too dense for those who just wanted the basics.
 Instead, hoteliers controlled which metrics they saw and how they organized them.
-The same interface could serve a property manager and a seasoned revenue manager without asking either to compromise.
+The same interface could serve a first-time property manager and a seasoned revenue manager without asking either to compromise.

 "It’s now much easier to see all the data I need."